awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ## List all available documents<a name="walkthrough-powershell-all-documents"></a>

-This command lists all of the documents available for your account:
+This command lists all documents available for your account\.

 ```
 Get-SSMDocumentList